coding-vibe/knowledge-base/Apollo GraphQL.md

 | `network-only`      | Always fetches data from the network, ignoring the cache completely.                                | Best for dynamic data that needs to be up-to-date, like a live news feed or real-time notifications.                         |
 | `cache-only`        | Only reads from the cache and never makes a network request.                                        | Useful for scenarios where you are sure the cache is up-to-date or when offline mode is required.                            |
 | `no-cache`          | Disables caching entirely; data is neither read from nor written to the cache.                      | Suitable for sensitive data that must always be fetched fresh, such as authentication tokens or financial transactions.      |

+## Reset Cache After Logout

+### Methods

+- `resetStore`
+  The `resetStore` method resets the Apollo Client store by refetching all active queries.
+This is useful when you want to clear the cache and then immediately reload the active queries with fresh data.

+- `clearStore`
+  The `clearStore` method clears the Apollo Client store without refetching active queries.
+This is useful when you just want to clear the cache without triggering any refetch operations.